ispielma/QMSim.jl/README.md

 The matrices hierarchy collects these rules together to construct matrices, and use them to efficiently encode physical problems.
 ```
 AbstractMatrix
-    └─ AbstractMatrixWithRules
+    └─ AbstractMatrixWithRules [UndefinedTrait]
-        ├─ MatrixWithRules
+        ├─ MatrixWithRules [LeafTrait]
-        ├─ MatricesWithRules
+        ├─ MatricesWithRules [NodeTrait]
-        └─ AbstractMatrixSolver
+        └─ AbstractMatrixSolver [NodeTrait, SolverUndefinedTrait]
-            ├─ QMSolver
+            ├─ QMSolver [NodeTrait, SolverFrameworkTrait]
-            └─ AbstractMatrixSolver
-                ... specific solvers
+            ... specific solvers [NodeTrait, SolverTrait]
 ```
-The `...` indicates that every specific type of solver is also a `AbstractMatrixSolver`.
+Notice that I have also defined traits `[UndefinedTrait, LeafTrait, NodeTrait]` to specialize dispatch on other qualities of the object.